Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Deep Learning Inferences with Hybrid Homomorphic Encryption

 Abstract:When deep learning is applied to sensitive data sets, many privacy-related implementation issues arise.
 These issues are especially evident in the healthcare, finance, law and government industries.
-Homomorphic encryption offers an opportunity to address these issues, but to our best knowledge, there has been no complete implementation of established deep learning approaches using homomorphic encryption.
-This paper demonstrates a novel approach which preserves privacy, while efficiently applying deep learning inferences.
-We show efficient designs for implementing many deep learning functions with homomorphic encryption.
+Homomorphic encryption could allow a server to make inferences on inputs encrypted by a client, but to our best knowledge, there has been no complete implementation of common deep learning operations, for arbitrary model depths, using homomorphic encryption.
+This paper demonstrates a novel approach, efficiently implementing many deep learning functions with bootstrapped homomorphic encryption.
 As part of our implementation, we demonstrate Single and Multi-Layer Neural Networks, for the Wisconsin Breast Cancer dataset, as well as a Convolutional Neural Network for MNIST.
 Our results give promising directions for privacy-preserving representation learning, and the return of data control to users.

 TL;DR:We made a feature-rich system for deep learning with encrypted inputs, producing encrypted outputs, preserving privacy.